IvsonEmidio/Table-to-objects/README.md

 # Table-to-objects
-Transform a HTML table to objects in PHP.
+Transform a HTML table into objects with PHP.